 Aside from having significantly different styling, the Fusion is a bit larger, outside and inside, as shown:

-There's no doubt the Fusion gives up some of the Mazda6's revered handling for a more comfortable ride.
-The Fusion's center of gravity feels higher in turns, but body roll is reasonably well controlled.
-The steering is precise and has less power assist than most American cars.
-Some will appreciate this; others won't.
+There’s no doubt the Ford Fusion gives up some of the Mazda6’s revered handling for a more comfortable ride.
+The Fusion’s center of gravity feels higher in turns, but body roll is reasonably well controlled.
+The steering is precise and has less power steering assist than most American car steering wheels.
+Some will appreciate this; others won’t.

 All my impressions are for the Fusion SEL with the optional 3.0-liter V-6.
 I haven’t driven the standard 2.3-liter four-cylinder, mainly because Ford didn’t make it available at the model’s introduction.
 I’ve been doing this job long enough to suspect that this is no coincidence.
 (If automakers think they really have something, they make it available.)
 I found the Mazda6 four-cylinder automatic to be underwhelming, so I’d expect a similar result from this car.
 You never know, though, so you should check one out.
 I hold out hope for the standard manual transmission over the five-speed automatic.
 The 2.3-liter is a very good engine.

 The drivetrain I did experience is a high point of the car.
 It comprises Ford’s Duratec V-6 and a six-speed-automatic transmission from Japanese supplier Aisin.
 (Though Ford has been working with General Motors on a six-speed automatic for front-wheel-drive applications, it’s still in development.)
 The broad range of gear ratios makes for spirited acceleration without sacrificing efficient high-speed cruising.
 Most important, it reacts quickly and without undue kickdown lag.
 (For no good reason I’ve ever heard, many automatic transmissions seem to add lag along with each gear.)